 If you have OS Login enabled, and a username is

 not set by a G Suite administrator, then a longer version of a username is

 set by default.
 This username includes the domain information.
 For example,

 For more information about OS Login behaviors, see

 Changing the default username

-You can change the username from within an SSH window, following these instructions:
+You can change the username from within an SSH window by following these instructions:

-- In the top right-hand corner of the SSH window, click the Settings icon .
+- In the upper-right corner of the SSH window, click the Settings icon .

 (Optional) Copy data to the new home directory.
-Each new username is a different Unix user so if you used your home directory to store any data, you can copy the data to the new directory using the
+Each new username is a different Unix user, so if you used your home directory to store any data, you can copy the data to the new directory by using the

 cpcommand.
 For example, if you change your username from